PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Derivation of PAC-Bayes Value-Error Bound for RL

 \subsection{Full accounting of perturbation propagation effects}

 A critical question is whether our derivation of $\|c\|^2$ fully accounts for the propagation of perturbations through the trajectory.
+For likelihood ratio divergence, we rely on the standard assumption (Section~\ref{sec:problem_setup} and Remark~\ref{rem:clipping}) that weighted rewards remain bounded in $[0, R_{\max}]$, so perturbations to the importance-weighted signal are contained within the same range as on-policy rewards.
 Since a perturbation at step $h$ in trajectory $j$ affects all subsequent transitions in that trajectory, the bounded-differences indicator is 1 for every $(h',j)$ with $h' \geq h$.

 For a perturbation at step $h$ in trajectory $j$, the sum of corresponding coefficients is:

 The actual maximum change in discounted return from this perturbation (worst case: reward changes from 0 to $R_{\max}$) is: